lowRISC/ibex/doc/interrupts.rst

      ]
    }

 As the interrupt identifier is registered once it is handled, it is allowed that the interrupt identifier at the input changes.
 This behavior can be used to handle interrupt priorities.
 But as the core may already have started interrupt processing, it is necessary to check the acknowledged ID.
 An example cycle is shown in :numref:`irq-processing-prio`.

 .. wavedrom::
    :name: irq-processing-prio
-   :caption: Typical interrupt processing with priorization on the interface.
-Here the processing of ``ID0`` has already started.
+   :caption: Interrupt processing with priorization.
+The processing of ``ID0`` has already started.

    { "signal": [
      { "name": "clk_i",     "wave": "p...", "period": 2 },